World should follow Canada’s tax-the-rich plan, Morneau tells G20

 Finance Minister Bill Morneau is calling on G20 leaders to ensure that the benefits of economic growth don’t just flow to the rich, pointing to Canadian efforts to raise taxes on the wealthy as an example for the world to follow.

-Speaking in Frankfurt, Germany, Thursday where finance ministers and central bankers are gathered for an international summit, Mr. Morneau highlighted the Canadian government’s efforts to prioritize the middle class.
+Speaking in Frankfurt, Germany, on Thursday, where finance ministers and central bankers are gathered for an international summit, Mr. Morneau highlighted the Canadian government’s efforts to prioritize the middle class.

 “We need to better share our success with others, by implementing policies that ensure that the benefits of economic integration benefit the majority of our citizens – the middle class – rather than the wealthiest,” he said, according to a copy of his prepared remarks.